jenkins-infra/status/content/issues/2024-09-09-UC-1hour-brownout-2.md

 section: issue
 ---

-Friday 6 September 2024 at 07:00am UTC, the service <https://updates.jenkins.io> will switch its implementation to a new system during 1 hour.
+Monday 9 September 2024 at 02:00pm UTC, the service <https://updates.jenkins.io> will switch its implementation to a new system during 1 hour.

 All Jenkins users are impacted but should not see any functional change.